- Location

 ACC 106

 Students can analyze accounting transactions (via debits and credits), prepare income statements, statements of retained earnings, and balance sheets.
 They learn about the accounting cycle (analyzing business transactions, recording them in the general journal, posting to the general ledger, making adjustments to account balances, preparing financial statements, and closing some accounts).
 They can do this manually.
 Students also know about financial ratios and they can analyze financial statements.
 Students also study about the environmental, social, and governance (ESG) responsibility of business to society and the planet (via non-financial disclosures).
 The class studies US GAAP, but we are open to exploring IFRS accounting rules, as well.
+The instructor plans to also include in this project a class from another US university or a foreign university.